kristinmlee/census_data/censusData.md

     ##  $ year                                      : Factor w/ 2 levels "94","95": 2 1 2 1 1 2 1 2 2 1 ...
     ##  $ income_level                              : Factor w/ 2 levels " - 50000."," 50000+.": 1 1 1 1 1 1 1 1 1 1 ...

+### Step 2: Based on the learning file, make a quick statistic based and univariate audit of the different columns’ content and produce the results in visual / graphic format.
+This audit should describe the variable distribution, the % of missing values, the extreme values, and so on.

-    ##make plots for each variable to get a sense of distribution
+#### A. Plot each variable to get a sense of their distributions.

     #set color palette to use
     colPal = brewer.pal(4, "PuOr")